profetik-777/snipermail/README.md

 # Snipermail (msmtp + Gmail)

 Snipermail is a **send-only mail relay setup wizard** for Linux and macOS.
 It uses [`msmtp`](https://marlam.de/msmtp/) under the hood to let your self-hosted apps send notification emails via Gmail with minimal setup.
+WARNING: Made with chatgpt.
+Use at your own risk.

 ---